rcekan/gworld/README.md

 # gworld
 Rust library for genetic algorithms

-## current state
+## Usage tips
-The library is working.

 [world.rs](./src/world.rs) defines the primary objects/traits.

+World contains 1 environment and many creatures, which you will define via the Environs and Creature traits, respectively.

-Note, a "functional" chromosome is defined as a collection of genes that describe a full path from input to output.
+When setting the config, a "functional" chromosome is defined as a collection of genes that describe a full path from input to output.
 Ultimately, the idea is that breeding algorithms may be enhanced by mating organisms with similar chromosomal makeup.

 ## Example

-Haven't test this yet, but usage will look something like:
+Haven't test this yet, but usage looks something like:

 ```rust
 use gworld::{math, World, Config, Environs, Creature};